 At Schoenberg Family Law, P.C., we are committed to giving you all the information necessary to make an informed decision on the termination of your marriage or domestic partnership.
 We understand the gravity of the situation, exercising open communication and full transparency to ensure you are fully informed of all the options available to you.

 Regardless of the type of marriage termination, there are a number of requirements that must be met before beginning the divorce process.

 It’s important to note that there may be residency requirements based upon which avenue of marriage termination you choose.

-- For a divorce in California, you or your spouse must have resided in the state for the last 6 months, and the country where you plan to file for divorce for the last 3 months.
+- For a divorce in California, you must have resided in the state for the last 6 months, and the country where you plan to file for divorce for the last 3 months.